Skip to main content

 5. Keep Sharers In the Loop

-• Building trust by showing all their activity
+• Showing all their activity to build trust

 • Make sure they know how to use their My Referrals and My Rewards tabs